black lives matter

 Oh, how I wish I had sent them a copy of this pop quiz:

 Instead, I just let them know their credit card had been refunded, and their massage appointment was cancelled.

 But I will never, ever change my lifelong belief that the idea of race is just that: an idea.

 Looking deeper at this, I have to go back in time.
 If you were a child in the 80's, you might remember a sweet little thing called the Scholastic Book Club where, at least at the school I attended in rural New Hampshire, awarded you with a Pizza Hut Personal Pan Pizza for reading a certain amount of books per month.

 When I was in the 5th grade, in our musty old school library on Book Club day, I got a copy of an autobiography of Dr. Martin Luther King Jr., entitled "I Have A Dream."
-I read that book cover to cover, over and over, endlessly, for months, until it became warn.
+I read that book cover to cover, over and over, endlessly, for months, until it became worn.
 Every time I'd finish, I'd start again.
-I remember crying every time I read about his death, and how people hated him and the people he was fighting for.
+I remember crying every time I read about his assassination, and how people hated him and what he was fighting for.
 I would ask my parents, "How could anyone hate someone for the color of their skin?!"

-But this moment isn't about me, far from it.
+But this moment isn't about me or what I believe in, far from it.
 It's about something much bigger than all of us.